 - There are toll charges on motorways

 - Radar detection devices for speed cameras are not allowed, if you are caught with one you could be fined €1500 or have your vehicle taken away.
-This also applied to any sat nav or GPS device, so ensure that you disable it in the settings.
+This also applies to Satellite Navigation or GPS devices, so ensure that you disable this feature in the settings.

-- Children under 10 must always sit in the back and must sit in an approved child seat
+- Children under 10 years of age must always sit in the back of the vehicle in an approved child seat

-- Never beep your horn in a built-up area unless you are in danger, as it is illegal
+- It is illegal to sound your horn in a built-up area unless you are in danger

-- In slow moving traffic, the last car at the back must have their hazard lights switched on
+- In slow moving and stationary traffic, the last car in the line must have its hazard warning lights switched on

 - If you want the car in front to give way, simply flash your lights